truth table: Binary Operations 1

 RED: make it fail

-I add a test for converse_non_implication to test_binary.py
+I add a test for converse_non_implication with an assertion for when the first input is True and the second input is True, to test_binary.py

 35 def test_project_second(self):